kube-green/kube-green.github.io/docs/configuration.md

 * **timeZone** (*optional*, default to *UTC*): time zone in IANA specification.
 For example for italian hour, set `Europe/Rome`.
 * **suspendDeployments** (*optional*, default to *true*): if set to false, deployments will not be suspended.
 * **suspendCronJobs** (*optional*, default to *false*): if set to true, cronjobs will be suspended.
 * **excludeRef** (*optional*): an array of object containing the resource to exclude from sleep.
-It can specify exaclty the name of the speficied resource or match based from the labels.
+It can specify exactly the name of the specified resource or match based from the labels.
 The possible formats are:
   * **apiVersion**: version of the resource.
 Now it is supported *"apps/v1"*, *"batch/v1beta1"* and *"batch/v1"*
   * **kind**: the kind of resource.
 Now it is supported *"Deployment"* and *"CronJob"*
   * **name**: the name of the resource